Contentify/Contentify/readme.md

 > WARNING: This is a beta version.

 > WARNING: This repository does include multiple branches, but currently none of them is a release branch.
-Therefore, if you are interested in testing, please download a curated realease that is meant for testing.
+Therefore, if you are interested in testing, please download a realease that is meant for testing.

 ### Releases

-The current release is `Beta Three`.
+The current release is `Beta Four`.

-You may download it here: [contentify.org/share/releases/contentify_beta3.zip](http://contentify.org/share/releases/contentify_beta3.zip)
+You may download it here: [contentify.org/share/releases/contentify_beta4.zip](http://contentify.org/share/releases/contentify_beta4.zip)

 To install Contentify please follow the instructions in the [wiki](https://github.com/Contentify/Contentify/wiki/Installation).